-- 20.-(1) A person who is guilty of an offence under this Act (other than an offence under section 15) shall be liable- - (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months or both, or 40 - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years or both. - (2) Where an offence under this Act is committed by a body corporate and is proved to have been committed with the consent or connivance of, or to be attributable to wilful neglect on the part of, any director, manager, secretary or other officer of such body corporate or a person who was purporting to act in any such capacity, that officer or person shall be guilty of an offence and shall be liable to be proceeded against and punished as if he or she were guilty of the first-mentioned offence. - (3) On conviction for an offence under this Act the court may, in addition to any other penalty, order any substance, product or any apparatus, equipment or thing to which the offence relates to be forfeited and either destroyed or dealt with in such manner as the court thinks fit; however a court shall not order anything to be forfeited under this subsection if a person claiming to be the owner of or otherwise interested in it applies to be heard by the court, unless an opportunity has been given to him or her to show cause why the order should not be made.
+- (3) Where any substance, product, object, machinery, instrument, book, record (within the meaning of section 12), any document or other thing which is seized from or forfeited by a person under this Act is duly disposed of by or on behalf of the State the costs of such disposal, less any moneys arising from such disposal, shall (except where such costs have been waived in writing) be recoverable from such person as a simple contract debt in any court of competent jurisdiction. - (4) The power under this section to seize and retain evidence is without prejudice to any other power conferred by statute or otherwise exercisable by a member of the Garda Síochána or an officer of Customs and Excise to seize and retain evidence of, or relating to, the commission or attempted commission of an offence. - 20.-(1) A person who is guilty of an offence under this Act Offences. (other than an offence under section 15) shall be liable- - (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months or both, or - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years or both. - (2) Where an offence under this Act is committed by a body corporate and is proved to have been committed with the consent or connivance of, or to be attributable to wilful neglect on the part of, any director, manager, secretary or other officer of such body corporate or a person who was purporting to act in any such capacity, that officer or person shall be guilty of an offence and shall be liable to be proceeded against and punished as if he or she were guilty of the first-mentioned offence. - (3) On conviction for an offence under this Act the court may, in addition to any other penalty, order any substance, product, object or any apparatus, equipment or thing to which the offence relates to be forfeited and either destroyed or dealt with in such manner as the court thinks fit; however a court shall not order anything to be forfeited under this subsection if a person claiming to be the owner of or otherwise interested in it applies to be heard by the court, unless an opportunity has been given to him or her to show cause why the order should not be made.

-- 21.-The jurisdiction of the District Court under this Act shall, in Jurisdiction. relation to a place that is a structure, stall or vehicle, be exercised by a judge for the time being assigned to the district court district in which- - (a) the structure, stall or vehicle concerned was alleged to have been used for the sale or advertisement of a psychoactive substance for human consumption or an object for use in cultivating by hydroponic means any plant, fungus, natural organism or substance in contravention of section 17 of the Act of 1977, or as may be appropriate, the importation or exportation of a psychoactive substance, or - (b) where the structure, stall or vehicle is kept when not in use. - 20 22.-Section 2 of the Customs and Excise (Miscellaneous Amendment of Provisions) Act 1988 is amended in subsection (1)-
+21.-The jurisdiction of the District Court under this Act shall, in Jurisdiction. relation to a place that is a structure, stall or vehicle, be exercised by a judge for the time being assigned to the district court district in which-

+(a) the structure, stall or vehicle concerned was alleged to have been used for the sale or advertisement of a psychoactive substance for human consumption or an object for use in cultivating by hydroponic means any plant in contravention of section 17 of the Act of 1977, or as may be appropriate, the importation or exportation of a psychoactive substance, or

+(b) the structure, stall or vehicle is kept when not in use.